Gladys Vanderbilt Széchenyi: War aid

 In 1914, during World War I, she placed her palace in Budapest at the disposal of the army.
 Shortly thereafter, 600 reservists were quartered there, and she further intended to use the palace as a hospital.

 Marriage and children

 On January 27, 1908, she married Hungarian Count László Széchenyi (1879–1938) in New York City.
+Their union was the most talked about and widely reported since her cousin Consuelo Vanderbilt's.
 The couple visited Hungary almost every summer with their five daughters: